lenasterg/ls-comment-stopwords-checker-ms/README.md

 2. **Stopword Notice**: A notice informing subsite admins about the stopword configuration on their discussion settings page.

 ## Changelog

+### 2.0
+- Addedn const SENT_EMAIL = FALSE, so the plugin don't send email for every comment it blocks

 ### 1.0
 - Initial release of LS Comment Stopword Checker.